BoboTiG/ebook-reader-dict/README.md

 ## Updating Dictionaries

 All dictionaries are automatically re-generated **every day** at midnight.
-The proccess is using the latest Wiktionary dump available at that time.
+The process uses the latest Wiktionary dump available at that time.
-The `dicthml-LOCALE.zip` file is updated inplace so that the download link never changes.
+The `dicthml-LOCALE.zip` files are updated in place so that the download link never changes.

 - You should open an [issue](https://github.com/BoboTiG/ebook-reader-dict/issues) if:
    - you do not find a word;
    - a definition is not similar to the one on Wiktionary;
    - a definition is missing.
-- If a definition is not good for you, changes are to be done on [Wiktionary](https://www.wiktionary.org/) directly.
+- If a definition is not good for you, changes must be done on [Wiktionary](https://www.wiktionary.org/) directly.
   Your changes will likely be included in the next Wiktionary dump, so when it will come, at most 24h later the new dictionary will contain your stuff :)

 ## Adding a new Dictionary